onagano-rh/unbound-playbooks/README.md

 - limit: unbound group hierarchy
 - limit: zero or single limit tag
+- design: bastion, not localhost
+  - awx can't do sudo on tower host
+  - set all and delegate to exploit --limit
 - todo: don't start my-unbound always
 - todo: instead, test start and commit for fast startup
 - todo: exclusive control for git repo and container